 We understand that studying at DAS Theatre requires a huge commitment.
-We'd like to help you prepare.
+We'd like to help you preparing your application.

-Please read the application form carefully and prepare all your answers before you start to fill in the application form.
-Read more about the Application Form.
+Please read the application form carefully and prepare all your answers before you start to fill in the online application form.

-Note: Candidates in the second round who are not selected will be notified with an outline of the DAS Theatre decision.
+Please note: Candidates in the 2nd round of selections who are not admitted will be notified with an outline of the DAS Theatre decision.
 Expenses incurred during the selection process will not be reimbursed.

 Information concerning tuition fees, admission procedures and visa requirements can be found on the section for prospective students on the website of the Amsterdam University of the Arts.

-Consider seriously the financial consequence of studying at DAS Theatre.
-Research funding and financing possibilities before applying (where will you apply, what are your chances, what if you will not get this grant, etc.).
-Candidates that are invited for the second round of the admission procedure will be asked to fill out a budget sheet to explain how they will manage to finance their studies.
-Download: Estimated budget for studying one year.
+Please, consider seriously the financial impact of studying at DAS Theatre.
+We warmly suggest you to research fundings and/or other financing possibilities before applying (where will you apply, what are your chances, what if you will not get this grant, etc.).

-The DAS Theatre study programme is eligible for the acceptance of the Netherlands Fellowship Programmes for students from developing countries.
-More info: Study in Holland.
+The DAS Theatre study programme is eligible for the acceptance of the Orange Knowledge Programme for students from developing countries.
+For more info click here.

 The Orange Tulip Scholarship Programme is a collection of scholarships offered by Dutch higher education institutions, multinationals and government institutes.
 For application: Orange Tulip Scholarship website.

-- It's wise to take your time.
-Read the form and take your time formulating the answers before the deadline pressure.
+- It's wise to take some time in advance.
+Read the application form and take your time formulating the answers beforehand the final deadline.
 We only read the applications after the deadline has passed.

 - The application is an invitation to reflect on yourself, your current work and what it needs.
-Ask yourself questions like: why going to DAS Theatre?, what change or development does my work need?, what aspects of the DAS Theatre programme are appealing to me and why? ...
+Ask yourself questions like: 'why going to DAS Theatre?', 'what change or development does my work/practice need?', 'what aspects of the DAS Theatre programme are appealing to me and why?' etc.

-- Consider seriously the financial/practical consequences of studying at DAS Theatre.
+- Please, consider seriously the financial/practical impact of studying at DAS Theatre.
 Research funding and financing possibilities before applying, and be precise about this aspect in the application form. (where will you apply for a grant, what are your chances, what if you will not get this grant?)